Why you should care

 Spotted lanternfly was first discovered in Berks County, Pennsylvania in September of 2014.
 It is thought to have arrived on a stone shipment around 2012.
 It has since spread to 26 counties in Pennsylvania and is under a quarantine in that state.

-Since then, spotted lanternfly infestations have also been found in several states, including Connecticut, Delaware, Maryland, New Jersey, New York, Virginia, and West Virginia (view a map).
+Since then, spotted lanternfly infestations have also been found in several states, including Massachusetts, Connecticut, Delaware, Maryland, New Jersey, New York, Virginia, and West Virginia and Ohio (view map).

 Where should I make a report?

-If any indication of SLF is found, residents should take a photo or collect the specimen, and report any potential sightings of the pest using our VTinvasives online reporting form.
+If any indication of SLF is found, residents should take a photo and note the location of the insect.
+If possible, collect the specimen.
+Report any potential sightings of the pest using our VTinvasives online reporting form.
 Residents should look for large, gray insects, about one inch long, with black spots and red underwings, or inch-long, rectangular yellowish-brown egg masses covered with a gray waxy coating.
 Egg masses may be found on any flat surface.
 See slideshow of images below.

 Learn more about SLF